Reviewing published scientific material and writing reports are vital skills needed by the epidemiologists or other public

 Part 1: Scientific material published in journals, technical reports and print media are vital sources of information.

-reading of published material, while identifying strengths and weaknesses in methodology, analysis, results,
+published material, while identifying strengths and weaknesses in methodology, analysis, results, discussion, conclusion

 rigorous but clearly written reports for timely feedback of the results of their investigations to practicing health